Up Next

-A rapid transformation is taking place in the U.S. corporate hybrid market, one that will give investors more choice in diversifying their credit portfolios—and more opportunity to potentially boost total returns in 2025.
+A rapid transformation is taking place in the U.S. corporate hybrid market, one that will give investors more choices in diversifying their credit portfolios—and more opportunities to potentially boost total returns in 2025.

 For investors, this is an exciting shift.
 Corporate hybrids, which have a mix of bond and equity-like features, offer an opportunity to invest in creditworthy companies at higher potential yields than traditional senior unsecured bonds.